Estimation of Local Average Treatment Effect by Data Combination: Proposed Method

-where $S':=\frac{\pi(\bm{X})}{w(\bm{X})}\mu(\bm{X})^2$.
 We refer to the estimator based on this objective as \emph{the inverse weighted least squares (IWLS) estimator}.
-This estimator tends to be imprecise when the PSD is extremely close to zero, which is also a common issue among the IPW estimators \cite{wooldridge2002,Wooldridge2007-vn,Seaman2013-mw}.
+This estimator tends to be imprecise when the PSD is extremely close to zero, which is a common issue among the IPW estimators \cite{wooldridge2002,Wooldridge2007-vn,Seaman2013-mw}.
 Although the performance of such estimators can be improved by trimming small probabilities, determining the optimal threshold is nontrivial \cite{lee2011}.

-Moreover, selecting the threshold is a more complicated task in the case of the IWLS since the weight can take negative values.
+Selecting the threshold is more complicated in the case of the IWLS as the PSD can be negative.
 At points where the PSD is close to zero, the absolute value of the weights increases while the sign errors are more likely to occur.
 As a result, a small estimation error in the PSD tends to have a large impact on the IWLS.
 On the other hand, the impact of the estimation error of the PSD on the DWLS estimator is limited since the absolute value of the weights is small when a sign error occurs in the PSD estimation.
 The weight in the proposed method is confined to $[-0.5,0.5]$, whereas the weight in the IWLS is not bounded at all.

+Although the unweighted subsampling method has been recently studied to circumvents weighting samples with the inverse probability \cite{wang2020less}, it cannot be directly applied in this case because it requires the denominator to be a sampling probability.